Each month, I'll highlight an exercise move that is great to include as part of your workout routine! Next up...

 How to do it

-- Return your right foot to the start position, then repeat the move with your left leg.
+- Move back into the start position and then repeat the move with your other arm and leg.

 What it's good for